Kruptein/planarally-docs/tutorial/out-of-game/auth.md

 Currently no email address is required for sign-up, which means that there is no solid recovery mechanism in case you lose your password, so make sure you don't lose it ;)

 _!
-Any account created is unqiue to that specific PlanarAlly site and will not exist yet (or even be occupied) on another PlanarAlly site._
+There is no single PlanarAlly website.
+This means that an account you create only exists on that particular server.
+Someone else hosting PlanarAlly will not have your account._